 3. Ensuring the best fit for candidates

-With the help of artificial intelligence technology, recruiters are able to not simply access the candidates resume, but their online presence as well to further ensure a precise fit to the job.
-By allowing AI technology to analyse candidates online existence, for example, their social media and other public data, recruiters can allow the artificial intelligence to make predictions based on this data and decipher which candidates would be more likely to fit a specific job.
+With the help of artificial intelligence technology, recruiters are able to not simply access the candidates' resumes, but their online presence as well to further ensure a precise fit for the job.
+By allowing AI technology to analyse candidates' online existence, for example, their social media and other public data, recruiters can allow artificial intelligence to make predictions based on this data and decipher which candidates would be more likely to fit a specific job.
 For instance, the AI could pick up that a candidate is passionate about supporting social causes and directly target relevant jobs.

 The Future of Artificial Intelligence for Recruiting

 As the trends have shown, artificial intelligence is changing the recruitment game immensely.
-HR managers and recruiters are recognising that they don’t need to manage the manual, repetitive tasks.
+HR managers and recruiters are recognising that they don’t need to manage manual, repetitive tasks.
 Instead, they can utilise artificial intelligence to their advantage, and focus their time on what they’re really good at - listening to and empathising with candidates when they need to and construct meaningful relationships.
-As todays hiring landscape is changing, it becomes crucial for talent teams and recruiters to understand and adapt to the 21st century workforce, including emerging technologies and artificial intelligence, in order to maintain competitive advantage into the future.
+As today's hiring landscape is changing, it becomes crucial for talent teams and recruiters to understand and adapt to the 21st-century workforce, including emerging technologies and artificial intelligence, in order to maintain a competitive advantage in the future.